Louth Derby: Notable games

-Despite a level of confidence ahead of the game, Dundalk's bad record at United Park continued as Drogheda inflicted them with their first defeat of the season.
-It was the first time the hosts had won a derby at home for 8 years, and was definitely one worth celebrating.
-Youngster Dean Williams became a cult hero when he converted a penalty kick just after half time.
+Despite a level of confidence ahead of the game, Dundalk's bad record at United Park continued as Drogheda gave them their first defeat of the season.
+It was the first time the hosts had won a derby at home for 8 years.
+Youngster Dean Williams became a "cult hero" when he converted a penalty kick just after half time.